Bertrand paradox (probability): Bertrand's formulation of the problem

+An equilateral triangle (grey) inscribed in a circle.
+Four chords of the circle are shown, two being longer than the triangle's side (red) and two being shorter (blue).

 The "random endpoints" method: Choose two random points on the circumference of the circle and draw the chord joining them.
 To calculate the probability in question imagine the triangle rotated so its vertex coincides with one of the chord endpoints.
 Observe that only if the other chord endpoint lies on the arc between the endpoints of the triangle side opposite the first point, the chord is longer than a side of the triangle.
 The length of that arc is one third of the circumference of the circle, therefore the probability that a random chord is longer than a side of the inscribed triangle is 1/3.